Ecodev/graphql-doctrine/README.md

 ## Usage

-The public API is limited to the public methods on `TypesInterface`, `Types`'s constructor, and the annotations.
+The public API is limited to the public methods on `TypesInterface`, `Types`'s constructor, and the attributes.

 Here is a quick overview of `TypesInterface`: